easy-as-python/repo-man/docs/index.rst

 Configuration
 *************

-To configure repo-man, create a :file:`repo-types.cfg` file alongside your cloned repositories.
+To configure repo-man, create a :file:`repo-man.cfg` file alongside your cloned repositories.
 This file is an INI-style file with sections, where each section name is a repository flavor.
 In each repository flavor section, a single ``known`` property specifies a newline-delimited list of repositories.

-A valid :file:`repo-types.cfg` file might look something like the following:
+A valid :file:`repo-man.cfg` file might look something like the following:

 .. code-block:: cfg